bscotch/stitch/README.md

 # Stitch: The GameMaker Studio 2 Pipeline Development Kit

-GameMaker Studio 2 (<abbr title="GameMaker Studio 2">GMS2</abbr>) is a powerful game-making tool, but it does not generally have features for automating development or build tasks, or for creating asset pipelines. <dfn>Stitch</dfn> is a Pipeline Development Kit providing a collection of command-line tools and a Node.JS API for automating GMS2 project management by directly manipulating its project files.
+GameMaker Studio 2 (<abbr title="GameMaker Studio 2">GMS2</abbr>) is a powerful game-making tool, but it does not generally have features for automating development or build tasks, or for creating asset pipelines.

+<dfn>Stitch</dfn> (this project) is our Pipeline Development Kit that provides a collection of command-line tools and a Node.JS API for automating GMS2 project management via direct manipulation of its project files.
+For example, you can use stitch to import assets from one GMS2 project into another, to batch-import sprites (including sprites exported from Spine), or to programmatically add included files.

 Stitch is developed by [Butterscotch Shenanigans](https://www.bscotch.net) ("Bscotch").

 *GameMaker Studio 2&reg; is the property of Yoyo Games&trade;.
-Butterscotch Shenanigans and Stitch are not affiliated with Yoyo Games.*
+Butterscotch Shenanigans&reg; and Stitch are not affiliated with Yoyo Games.*

 **⚠WARNING⚠ Use at your own risk.** Stitch could completely break your GameMaker project.
 To help keep you safe, Stitch will not run unless your project is in a git repo with a clean working directory, but you must also know how to use git to recover in case something goes wrong.